-Continuation Policies
+Continuation Policy

-To remain in the major, junior and senior level students must: maintain a minimum 2.50 overall grade point average, and maintain a minimum 2.50 grade point average in sociology courses.
+To remain in the major, students must: maintain a minimum 2.50 overall grade point average, and maintain a minimum 2.50 grade point average in sociology courses.

 Transfer Student Policy

 The department accepts, for transfer credit from another college or university, only those courses equivalent to SOCI 101 (Introduction to Sociology) and SOCI 240 (Social Problems).
 If students wish to have additional courses considered for transfer to either their major or minor requirements, they must first meet with the department chair.
 The student should bring to this initial meeting the following: